andamira/devela/crates/bridge/README.md

 # devela_bridge

-Experimental C ABI bridge for selected [`devela`](https://github.com/andamira/devela) functionality.
+Foreign-language bindings and ABI bridges for devela.

-This crate builds Rust code as system libraries that can be used from C, Odin, and other languages that can call a C ABI.
+This crate exposes selected devela functionality through explicit, stable-layout foreign interfaces, currently targeting C-compatible ABIs and generated bindings for C and Odin.

 It currently provides a small smoke-test ABI.